flokiorg/go-flokicoin/docs/configuration.md

 listen=[::1]:15212
 ```

-In addition, if you are starting flokicoind with TLS and want to make it
+In addition, if you are starting lokid with TLS and want to make it
 available via a hostname, then you will need to generate the TLS
 certificates for that host.
 For example,

 ```
-gencerts --host=myhostname.example.com --directory=/home/me/.flokicoind/
+gencerts --host=myhostname.example.com --directory=/home/me/.lokid/
 ```

 ## RPC server listen interface

-flokicoind allows you to bind the RPC server to specific interfaces which enables you
+lokid allows you to bind the RPC server to specific interfaces which enables you
 to setup configurations with varying levels of complexity.
 The `rpclisten`
 parameter can be specified on the command line as shown below with the -- prefix
 or in the configuration file without the -- prefix (as can all long command line